 The long-term incentives ('LTI') include long service leave and share-based payments.
-Senior executives participate in the Employee Share Option Plan ('ESOP').
+Senior executives can participate in the Employee Share Option Plan ('ESOP') or Employee Securities Incentive Plan ('ESIP').

 Employee Share Option Plan

 The shareholders approved the Wrkr Ltd Employee Share Option Plan ('ESOP' or 'Plan') on 25 November 2021.
 The ESOP was first adopted by the Board in 2016.
 The Plan is governed by the Plan rules ('Plan Rules'), a summary of which is set out below.